SJSU272Lab/SmartIDE/README.md

 }

 ```
-The SMART IDE found two methods in database and recommended both methods for her.
+The SMART IDE found two methods in database and recommended both methods to her.

 ```c++